 The Libellum reading group meets weekly to preview new fiction purchased by the Beanland Memorial Library and review illustrated books, popular fiction and non-fiction titles, graphic novels and literature websites.
 The club also promotes writers festivals, book launches, writing competitions and book trailers.
 Students who love books will enjoy interacting with each other in an informal and relaxed atmosphere.

-The Spring Hill Young Writers Group involves students in Year 7 from Brisbane Girls Grammar School, Brisbane Grammar School, All Hallows’ School, and St Joseph’s College, Gregory Terrace.
-This group collaborates during a series of workshops to produce original short stories.
+The Grammar Writers Group involves students in Year 7 from Brisbane Girls Grammar School and Brisbane Grammar School.
+This group collaborates during a series of after school sessions to produce original short stories.